In-patient luxury rehab center in Thailand

 A stroke occurs when something blocks the blood supply to the part of the brain or due to a rupture of the blood vessel.
 In either case, parts of the brain become damaged or even die.
 On the other hand, traumatic brain injury (TBI) results from a violent blow or jolt to the head or body.

-Both stroke and traumatic brain injury can lead to symptoms of psychosis.
-According to a paper from Cognitive Neuropsychiatry, TBI triggers pathophysiological processes that typically lead to psychosis after a delay of one to five years.
+Both stroke and traumatic brain injury lead to symptoms of psychosis.
+A 2002 paper by Daryl Fujii and Iqbal Ahmed published in Cognitive Neuropsychiatry stated that following a delay of one to five years, pathophysiological processes triggered by traumatic brain injury typically lead to psychosis.
 Symptoms of psychosis after stroke or TBI usually include paranoid and persecutory delusions and hallucinations.
 The hallucinations are auditory in most cases.

 It’s not entirely clear why stroke or TBI leads to psychosis, including substance-induced psychotic disorder.
-In some cases, they may act as stressors that interact with underlying genetic susceptibility.
-At the same time, both TBI and stroke can produce structural or functional changes in sensory and other information-processing networks.
+In certain cases, they act as stressors that interact with underlying genetic susceptibility.
+At the same time, both TBI and stroke produce structural or functional changes in sensory and other information-processing networks.

 2. Personal history of schizophrenia